mesqueeb/vuex-easy-access/docs/guide.md

 // Setters you can use from Vue components
 $store.set('player/party', newParty) // modules end in `/`
 $store.set('player/party.primary', newPokemon) // separate sub-props with `.`
+$store.delete('player/party.primary') // completely deletes props

-// Actions you can use (from `set/` sub-module) dispatch('player/set/party', newParty) dispatch('player/set/party.primary', newPokemon)
+// Actions you can use (from `set/` sub-module) dispatch('player/set/party', newParty) dispatch('player/set/party.primary', newPokemon) dispatch('player/delete/party.primary') // completely deletes props
 ```

+Delete uses `Vue.delete` under the hood, so reactivity works as expected.
+However: be careful of the `delete` action, because **it will completely delete the property**.
+In most cases it's better to just `set('player/party.primary', null)`.

 ## Array props []